rweigel/stats/hw.md

 Also, do the reading given in item 4. before class starts.

-See [pmf.py](https://github.com/rweigel/stats/tree/main/notes/code) for suggesting on creating a plot of a probability mass function (aka discrete probability distribution function)
+See [pmf.py](https://github.com/rweigel/stats/tree/main/notes/code) for suggesting on creating a plot of a probability mass function (aka discrete probability distribution function) in Python.

 ## Binomial Distribution